MarcelaCAE/project-5-2-genai-rag/README.md

-# GEN AI PROJECT: FINANCIAL BOT DEVELOPMENT
+# GEN AI Project: Financial bot development

 ## Objectives & Chatbot Goal's
 - Developed a chatbot to offer financial advice inspired by the principles and lessons from the book Rich Dad Poor Dad by Robert T. Kiyosaki.